ACERVO FAO

 THE STATE OF FOOD SECURITY AND NUTRITION IN THE WORLD | SOFI PÓS-2017

-SOFI 2023 | Urbanization, Agrifood Systems, Transformation and Healthy Diets across the Rural-Urban continuum
+SOFI 2023 | Urbanization, agrifood systems, transformation and healthy diets across the rural–urban continuum

 This report brings our organizations together again to reaffirm that, if we do not redouble and better target our efforts, our goal of ending hunger, food insecurity, and malnutrition in all its forms by 2030 will remain out of reach.
 Although the world is recovering from the global pandemic, this recovery is occurring unevenly across and within countries.
 On top of this, the world is grappling with the consequences of the ongoing war in Ukraine, which has shaken food and energy markets.